dennislwm/coda-cli/README.md

   - [Create an access token for Docker Hub](doc/shape05.md#create-an-access-token-for-docker-hub)

 The project started on 17-Aug-2022 and is currently a work-in-progress and ahead of schedule.
 The shaping cycle was completed on 19-Aug-2022 (2 days), while the building cycle is in progress.

+> Note: All the `list-*` commands have been implemented and tested.

 ---
 # Building